 or to make a presentation for your organization, please contact me.

 The content of all books displayed on this website is similar to what you would be exposed to on network television

 (NBC, ABC, or CBS).
 They contain mild adult language and themes.
 Some scenes are sexually suggestive, but they are not

 How would you characterize your novels?
 What genre are they geared toward?

 The Perry County Mystery books are written as conventional mysteries.
 Their pace and action are between cozy and thriller.

 Earthburst is post-apocalyptic speculative fiction.
-The Story of Sing is a young adult crossover series.

 Where did you learn how to write?

 In my various day jobs, I spent many years writing environmental assessments,